vasilakisfil/Introspected-REST/README.md

 }
 ```

-Another, preferred possibility is to just specify
+A different approach is to just specify
 the `page`, `per_page` and `offset` to the client and also provide a URI template to
 use with those values to access any page.